LasagnaCake/MakaiLib/README.md

 Now, it's a C++20 3D application engine, built on top of SDL2 & OpenGL.
 The game engine part is getting refactored into a separate extension.

-Now upgraded from spaghetti code to penne rigattoni code.

 ## Supported operating systems

 - 64-bit Windows